 What is IP telephony?
-Well, business IP telephony – or to use its full name, internet protocol telephony) – is revolutionising business telephone systems.
-It’s also called VoIP (voice over internet protocol), and offers a flexible alternative to traditional business telephone systems.
+IP telephony – or to use its full name, internet protocol telephony) – is revolutionising business telephone systems.
+It’s also known as VoIP (voice over internet protocol), and offers a flexible alternative to traditional business telephone systems

 Business IP telephony allows you to place telephone calls you would normally make on a phone line over the internet.
 Calls are sent down your internet connection (it needs to be at least a decent broadband connection) using an IP-enabled handset or headset.